Q & A: Amir Mostafavi

 I started in the juice bar business soon after college in 2004.
 I started the brand South Block in 2011 in Arlington.
 The McLean location will be our 14th location.
 When I signed the lease in Pike & Rose in Maryland, it was our first Maryland location, it’s with Federal Realty.
 They bought the Chesterbrook shopping center and so they presented that opportunity to me there.
 I was very familiar with Chesterbrook shopping center.
 I was excited to know they were planning to do a renovation as everyone knows in McLean, it’s overdue for a face lift.
 It felt like that was the right time and the right spot to go in there.

-Oh yeah.
 That was pretty much all of my high school and even college when I came back.
+I actually designed the logo.
+I’d always been into art.
+I ended up going to school and getting my degree in graphic design.
+I created that logo I want to say when I was in 8th grade, so I was probably 13 or so.
+That was the first logo I ever did, that propelled me into graphic design.
 I went to Virginia Tech and I spent my summer vacations working in the video store, a good 8 years.
 A lot of my friends from high school worked there.
 It was a community gathering spot for McLean.
 When I started my juice bar, I took a lot of those lessons from the video store with me.
 A big lesson was the connection to the community we had there.
 My mom, Mary Ann, who passed away in 2019, worked a lot of the daytime shifts and she had her own book of Mary Ann’s picks.
 People would come and they’d know her, she’d know them and she would know what movies to recommend to them.
 I saw that connection to people and to the community and the support we got from the community that really allowed us to be in business all those years in McLean.
 With South Block, every community we go to we try to build that connection with the people in that community because I know how important that is to the success of the business.

 My dad, who lives in Vienna now, owns a restaurant there now called Rose Kabob.
 He retired for like a month or two, he can’t stop.
 My brother Rahmein works with me.
 I convinced him to join me in South Block four years ago.
 My youngest brother Ali is an investor in the company, I’ve only raised money from friends and family.
 My sister Roya is not officially involved but she’s done things to help with some store openings.
 She’s a National Sales Director at Mary Kay and so she’s worked with a lot of women to empower them in the workplace.
 I brought her in to show people some soft skills.